 2. The Historic Brownstones

-3. Carrie Bradshaw’s Apartment from Sex and The City
+4. Carrie Bradshaw's Apartment from Sex and The City

 One of the more touristy things to do in West Village is visit the famous TV show brownstones.
 While you're walking in an out of streets and admiring the brownstone houses...keep an eye out on Perry Street.
 This is where Sarah Jessica Parker's role as Carrie Bradshaw had some of her most iconic moments.
 It is her home in the West Village as seen on Sex and The City.
 The address to keep an eye out for?
 64 Perry Street.

-4. West 11th Street
+6. West 11th Street

-5. Pier 46 at Hudson River Park
+7. Pier 46 at Hudson River Park

-This is definitely more a local thing to do in West Village…We crossed over West St and headed for the Hudson River Greenway.
-Here there are a ton of piers where you can lay on the grass and watch the skyline by the river.
-Or, if you’re a local, participate in your weekly workouts.
-You’ll never know who you spot out on the green doing their ab set.
+This is definitely more a local thing to do in West Village...We crossed over West St and headed for the Hudson River Greenway.
+Here there are a ton of piers and NYC parks where you can lay on the grass and watch the skyline by the river.
+Or, if you're a local, participate in your weekly workouts.
+You'll never know who you spot out on the green doing their ab set.

-6. Christopher Street
+8. Christopher Street

 We walked back towards the center of West Village on Christopher Street, which is technically the oldest street in West Village.
 You'll notice as soon as you step foot on the street that it very much may be considered the heart of gay pride in New York.
 The Stonewall Inn is famous for the police raid that started the 1969 Stonewall riots for the gay liberation movement.